 \section{Introduction}

-3D models that allow free control over the pose and appearance of articulated objects are of importance in various applications including computer games, media content creation, and augmented/virtual reality.
+3D models that allow free control over the pose and appearance of articulated objects are essential in various applications, including computer games, media content creation, and augmented/virtual reality.
 In early work, articulated objects were typically represented by explicit models such as skinned meshes.
 More recently, the success of learned implicit representations such as neural radiance fields (NeRF)~\cite{mildenhall2020nerf} for rendering static 3D scenes has led to extensions for modeling dynamic scenes and articulated objects.
-Much of this attention has focused on photorealistic rendering of humans, from novel viewpoints and with controllable pose, by learning from images and videos.
+Much of this attention has focused on the photorealistic rendering of humans, from novel viewpoints and with controllable poses, by learning from images and videos.

-Existing methods for learning explicitly pose-controllable articulated representations, however, require much supervision such as from multi-view synchronized videos with 3D pose/mesh annotation and a mask for each frame.
-Preparing such data involves tremendous annotation costs, thus reducing annotation is of great importance.
-In this paper, we propose a novel unsupervised learning framework for 3D pose-aware generative models of articulated objects, which are learned from unlabeled images of objects sharing the same structure and a distribution of object poses.
+Existing methods for learning explicitly pose-controllable articulated representations, however, require much supervision, such as videos with 3D pose/mesh annotation and a mask for each frame.
+Preparing such data involves tremendous annotation costs; thus, reducing annotation is very important.
+In this paper, we propose a novel unsupervised learning framework for 3D pose-aware generative models of articulated objects, which are learned only from unlabeled images of objects sharing the same structure and a pose prior distribution of the objects.